pyhys/minimalmodbus/doc/develop.rst

 Developer documentation
 =======================
-Follow the coding progress in the SVN repository (click on the revision number to see the actual file content): http://sourceforge.net/p/minimalmodbus/code/
+Follow the coding progress in the SVN repository: http://sourceforge.net/p/minimalmodbus/code/

 Design considerations
 -----------------------------------------------------------------------------
 My take on the design is that is should be as simple as possible, hence the name MinimalModbus, but it should implement the smallest number of functions needed for it to be useful.
 The target audience for this driver simply wants to talk to Modbus clients using a serial interface (RTU is good enough), using some simple driver (preferably MinimalModbus).

 Only a few functions are implemented.
 It is very easy to implement lots of (seldom used) functions, resulting in buggy code with large fractions of it almost never used.
 It is instead much better to implement the features when needed/requested.
 There are many Modbus function codes, but I guess that most are not used.

 It is a goal that the same driver should be compatible for both Python2 and Python3 programs.
 Some suggestions for making this possible are found here: http://wiki.python.org/moin/PortingPythonToPy3k

 There should be unittests for all functions, and mock communication data.

 Errors should be caught as early as possible, and the error messages should be informative.
 For this reason there is type checking for for the parameters in most functions.
 This is rather un-pythonic, but is intended to give more clear error messages (for easier remote support).

 Note that the term 'address' is ambigous, why it is better to use the terms 'register address' or 'slave address'.

 Use only external links in the README.txt, otherwise they will not work on Python Package Index (PyPI).
 No Sphinx-specific constructs are allowed in that file.

 General driver structure